 Once we had a fair amount of glue on our canvases, my boys started adding the glitter.

-Now, have two choices in adding glitter.
-You can leave the glitter in its original container and have your preschooler sprinkle the glitter onto the glue, or you can put some in a bowl and they can add glitter one pinch at a time.
+Now, you have three choices in adding glitter.
+You can skip the loose glitter altogether and just use glitter glue to add on sparkle.
+Or you can leave the glitter in its original container and have your preschooler sprinkle the glitter onto the glue, or you can put some in a bowl and they can add glitter one pinch at a time.

-I prefer the latter because it forces the use of the pincer grasp needed for developing a mature pencil grip, but it also prevents “crazy shaking” which will most certainly result in glitter all over my house.
+I prefer the latter because it forces the use of the pincer grasp needed for developing a mature pencil grip, but it also prevents “crazy shaking” which will most certainly result in glitter all over.
 Either approach has its merits, so choose the approach that works best for you.

 Alternatively, if you are opposed to glitter, you can do this activity with food color dyed salt.
 It won’t be as sparkly, and you have will to dye the salt in advance, but it is a good alternative.